Building the relationship to deliver trust-wide consistency and confidence

 Alexandra Forsyth, Vice Principal at North Shore Academy, explains, “The Trust leadership team recognised that we needed to improve the consistency in our approach to reading assessment and tuition across the Trust.
 We needed to be serving our students with a more uniformed approach, in particular around reading, which was an area where we recognised that a number of our young people were having less than perfect outcomes.”

-- Average reading age increased by 37-60 months across the three groups and the average standardised score increased by 15-28 points.
+- Reading ages increased by 37-60 months across the three groups and standardised scores increased by 15-28 points.